 These run on AAA batteries and are remote controlled for several different color-changing effects, including flashing, fading, and steady.
 You can even set them to “strobe” for a disco-like effect.

 #10.
-Esuper Solar Floating Pool Lights
+Esuper Solar LED Floating Pool Lights

 - 1.【Auto Solar Powered &Color Changing】- 100% solar charging LED lighting cones.
 This LED pool light stores solar energy in direct sunlight and illuminate in darkness automatically.
 Works up to 8 hours after fully charged.
 What’s more, this floating lamp with red blue green white color Changing every 15 seconds automatically, creating a soft light that won't irritate eyes, and multi color alternating offers you excellent colorful world performance.

 We love these lights for their unique shape and fun versatility.
-Instead of orbs, these are more of a cone shape and can either be hung, set around the yard, or left to float on the water.
+Instead of orbs, these are more of a cone shape and can either be hung, set around the yard, or left to float on top of the water.

 They’re solar-powered, inflatable, and completely customizable.
 Fully charged, they’ll illuminate your pool for up to 8 hours.